xuthief/redis-mgr/README.rst

 .. image:: doc/twemproxy-sentinel-cluster.png

-this script will deploy a redis cluster in ``10 minutes`` with:
+this script will deploy a redis cluster in **10 minutes**, with:

 - redis
 - redis-sentinel
 - twemproxy

-you can deploy/auto-failover/monitor/migrate/rolling-upgrade ...
+you can deploy/auto-failover/monitor/migrate and perform rolling-upgrades.

 try it